axeltidemann/self_dot/README.md

 > python setup.py install

-Note: when you install OpenCV following software, it is advised that you install it into $VIRTUAL_ENV/local, so it will be contained within the virtualenv, and more robust.
+Note: when you install OpenCV following software, it is advised that you install it into $VIRTUAL_ENV, so it will be contained within the virtualenv, and more robust.
 This is shown as an example under "Mac stuff".